dynamoose/dynamoose/CONTRIBUTING.md

 Dynamoose does not currently have a release schedule that we conform to.
 We attempt to batch work into a release every so often.
 If you have a need that requires us releasing a version sooner, please notify us, and we will attempt to cut a new release earlier (however this is not guaranteed, and you are still welcome to point to a branch in NPM if we are unable to release on your timeline).

+### Translate Dynamoose

+You can help Dynamoose support more languages by translating our content into other languages.
+You can contribute by viewing our [Crowdin project page](https://crowdin.com/project/dynamoosejscom) and start translating today!

 ## How do I become a project maintainer?

 At this time we are pretty strict in terms of who gets write/merge access to Dynamoose.
 The following are general guidelines we look for before granting those permissions, but other factors may apply depending on the situation.